TritonDataCenter/node-aperture/README.md

 `::`, `(`, `)`, `,`, or whitespace, or match a reserved word (in a
 case-insensitive match).

-You can use the `*` operator to create fuzzy matches.
+You can use the `*` character to create fuzzy matches.
 This is equivalent to a `.*` in a regular expression.
 Escape asterisks with `\*`.

 * `ops_*`